Lesson 1 of5

 WHO WROTE IT?

 According to the letter itself, it was written by the Apostle Paul to Titus on Crete, from which Paul has left.
-Yet, this letter is generally regarded as pseudonymous, written after the death of Paul by an anonymous writer who sought to impersonate Paul in a post-Pauline situation.
+Yet, this letter is generally regarded as having been written after the death of Paul by an anonymous writer who sought to extend Paul’s authority and voice in a post-Pauline situation.

 WHEN WAS IT WRITTEN?

-The Letter to Titus is widely considered to be pseudonymous, written after the death of the Apostle Paul.
+The Letter to Titus is widely considered to be written after the death of the Apostle Paul, which probably occurred in the early 60s.
 Since the letter has terminology that is found generally in certain Christian writings of the second century, it is considered to have been written late in the first century or even early in the second.

 WHAT’S IT ABOUT?

-The Letter to Titus emphasizes the Christian community’s ability to be a force for good in society and expresses concerns about leadership in the early church, assuming that good order, good teaching, good people, and good conduct will assist the promotion of the gospel.
+The Letter to Titus emphasizes the Christian community’s ability to be a force for good in society and expresses concerns about leadership in the early church.
+It assumes that good order, good teaching, good people, and good conduct will assist the spread of the gospel as non-Christians consider how orderly and generous the households of Christians are.

 HOW DO I READ IT?

-Read the letter as one written to impersonate Paul in a situation that the author faced in his own time and place.
-Seeking to represent Paul in order to give authority to what he has to say, the author calls upon readers (ostensibly Titus, but implicitly more than him) to imitate Paul in his fidelity to the gospel, even in trying circumstances.
-In order to do this letter justice, one should read it (as well as the other Pastoral Epistles) in light of the seven undisputed letters of Paul, where one finds quite different emphases and teachings.
+Read the letter as one written to speak in Paul’s name and voice in a situation that a later author faced.
+In order to do this letter justice, one should read it (as well as the other Pastoral Epistles) in light of the seven undisputed letters of Paul, where one finds emphases and teachings that are distinct from those in 1 Timothy, 2 Timothy, and Titus.